TheGoodlike13/liberty_or_death/README.md

             }

 A few of the values were already there.
-Notably in 'kdc.conf' we're replacing the entire realm configuration.
+Notably in `kdc.conf` we're replacing the entire realm configuration.
 I assume previous config was the stuff we setup for Kerberos long time ago.
-The new configuration will make Kerberos use LDAP as a database, for what it's worth.
+The new configuration will use LDAP as a database, for what it's worth.
-In all cases I use 'GOODLIKE.EU.LOCAL' as the realm, which replaces the original 'GOODLIKE.EU'.
+In all cases I use `GOODLIKE.EU.LOCAL` as the realm, which replaces the original `GOODLIKE.EU`.

-I skip editing '/etc/krb5kdc/kadm5.acl' as it already has been edited for admins long time ago.
+I skip editing `/etc/krb5kdc/kadm5.acl` as it already has been edited long time ago.

-The next command actually has 'sudo' in it randomly.
-You're telling me the others would work without 'sudo'?
+The next command actually has `sudo` in it randomly.
+You're telling me the others would work without `sudo`?
 I don't believe you :D Anyway, here it is:

     sudo kdb5_ldap_util -D cn=admin,dc=goodlike,dc=eu,dc=local create -subtrees dc=goodlike,dc=eu,dc=local -r GOODLIKE.EU.LOCAL -s -H ldapi:///